anwar-hegazy/mdp_stuff/electronics/intro_to_electronics.md

 This example is analagous to electricity, however the "dust specks" are electrons.

-What else would one need to measure to be able to specifically describe the behavior of the water tank example?

 ### "Flow Rate"
   * Measured as a volume of water flowing through the pipe during a defined period of time.
   * In electronics, the flow rate is referred to as Current (symbol: I)